julianduque/beaglebone-io/README.md

 | USR2 | OUTPUT | Built-in user LED 2 |
 | USR3 | OUTPUT | Built-in user LED 3 / Default LED |

-Below is an images of the PocketBeagle expansion headers from the [PocketBeagle repository on GitHub](https://github.com/beagleboard/pocketbeagle).
+Below is an image of the PocketBeagle expansion headers from the [PocketBeagle repository on GitHub](https://github.com/beagleboard/pocketbeagle).

 Note that although the image indicates that GPIO109 is available on P1_3 this